shivam1608/JReplDB/README.md

 # JReplDB
 The Most Light Weight, Powerful, Stable Libaray to interact with Replit.com / Repl.it Database using Java.
 Read about Replit DB https://docs.replit.com/misc/database.
+Java 8 Compatable.
+Easy to use and install on replit.com

 ### Version : 0.1